 The furniture requirements were similarly rudimentary, with portable tables and folding chairs being adequate.

-How and When the Meeting Rooms are Used
+How and When the Flexible Meeting Spaces are Used

 Finally, we explored whether the library meeting rooms were used for other purposes and how often they sat idle.
 At St. Joseph’s, the spaces are used for afterschool programming, so they are often empty in the mornings and early afternoons, and are most popular after school and on weekends, when they double as venues for private parties and tele-meetings.
 The smaller rooms are used less often.